ps-agromet/pearl-millet-yield/README.md

 3. Soil organic carbon is passed to AquaCrop as organic matter, without the ×1.724 conversion.
 4. Only the 0–5 cm soil layer is used, for the whole profile.

-The regression model reported in the paper (OLS with district-clustered standard errors) is not part of these notebooks.
-Its input table is `output/compiled data.xlsx` from notebook 03.

 ## Citation